 Per person air pollutant reduction for secure bicycle facilities at stations would tend to not be as strong as bicycle share at inducing bicycle trips or bicycle and Capitol Corridor trips.
 We would expect to see some amount of the existing 11 percent mode share shift toward using secure storage which would greatly assist opening up on-train bicycle storage spaces.
 This alone would permit more people to start to take their bicycle on the Capitol Corridor - more of an indirect inducement.
 Existing data from bicycle locker use, however, does show that it does induce latent demand which means it does help grow the bicycle mode share.
 The data as shown in Table 10-2 for bicycle sharing would tend to not drive as many new inductees of either category, but due to the nature of using the secure storage in the first place, it would be expected that the annual number of days for either scenario would be greater than under a bicycle share situation on an annual per person basis.
-CCJPA estimates the annual days of use would be lower overall levels of inducement.
+CCJPA estimates the annual days of use would be significant enough to result in about 67 percent greater emissions reductions, albeit multiplied by lower overall levels of inducement.